chanmix51/sfPgLookPlugin/README.md

 ===============

 This plugin is aimed at providing a fast & lightweight ORM based on PDO to take advantage of Postgresql features :

- *  Extra data types like key => value store, hierachical data and arrays, ISBN, IPV4 adresses etc...
+ *  Extra data types like key => value store, hierachical data and arrays, vectors, ISBN, IPV4 adresses etc...
- *  Regular expressions
+ *  Regular expressions in SQL
  *  multiple tables inheritance
+ *  schemas and views
  *  window functions
  *  stored procedures
  *  triggers